 Speaker:communities in rural America.
 Not only the Mississippi Delta,

-Speaker:but also the Appalachians
+Speaker:but also the Appalachians.
+During

 Speaker:Lyndon Johnson declared a war on

-Speaker:poverty which included efforts to address
+Speaker:poverty, which included efforts to address

-Speaker:malnutrition through uh, programs like food stamps and school
+Speaker:malnutrition, uh, through programs like food stamps and school

 Speaker:lunch initiatives.
 These programs were life

-Speaker:saving for many but
+Speaker:saving for many, but only

 Speaker:scratched the surface of a much larger